 After the 2001 takeover of UCC, Dow used an Indian subsidiary, Dow Private India Ltd, to block a 2005 judicial summons, addressed to its Michigan HQ requesting it explain the non-appearance of UCC in the courts.
 The court removed the blocking order, in 2012, and a notice was served to Dow requiring it to explain why UCC has repeatedly ignored court summons.
 Dow did not attend the court, nor did it attend further hearings on March 13, 2015 and the 19th December 2015.

-On Friday 13 Jan 2017, the court of the Chief Judicial Magistrate, in Bhopal, issued summons to Dow Chemical via email, to Amy Wilson, corporate secretary of Dow Chemical company.
-Dow is expected to appear before the Chief Judicial Magistrate’s Court on 13th February 2017.
+On Friday 13 Jan 2017, the court of the Chief Judicial Magistrate, in Bhopal, issued summons to Dow Chemical, via email, directly to Amy Wilson, Corporate Secretary and Associate General Counsel of the Dow Chemical company.
 The court stated that: “as per the provisions under Section 65 of Code of Criminal Procedure, court can order to execute summons using any new means.”